Reduce Income Taxes

 If the assets were held as CPROS, both spouses must consent to any transfer of interests.

 The above is for informational purposes only concerning titling of assets and is not intended as definitive legal or tax advice.
 You should not act upon this information without seeking independent legal counsel.
-If you desire legal, tax or other professional advice, please contact your attorney, tax advisor or other professional consultant.
+If you desire legal, tax or other professional advice, please contact your attorney or qualified tax advisor.

 Resources: